3rd Street/Jefferson and 3rd Street/Washington stations

-3rd Street/Jefferson and 3rd Street/Washington stations, each also known as BallPark/Arena and Convention Center respectively, are a pair of light rail stations on the A Line of the Valley Metro Rail system in Phoenix, Arizona, United States.
+3rd Street/Jefferson and 3rd Street/Washington stations, each also known as BallPark/Arena and Convention Center respectively, are a pair of light rail stations on the A Line of the Valley Metro Rail & Streetcar system in Phoenix, Arizona, United States.
 The station has two platforms, the westbound platform which is located on 3rd Street and Washington Street, and the eastbound platform on 3rd Street and Jefferson Street, approximately 500 ft apart.
+Each station consists of one side platform.